What will be your reaction to my salad that contains purple to blue marbles?

 This makes a Purple Tomato unable to develop entirely into a red one.

-Here, I have enlisted some popular Purple Tomato varieties that you can grow easily at your farm or garden.
+Here are some popular Purple Tomato varieties you can consider growing in your garden.

 1. Black Beauty